vsivsi/meteor-file-collection/README.md

 Under the hood, file data is stored entirely within the Meteor MongoDB instance using a Mongo technology called [gridFS](http://docs.mongodb.org/manual/reference/gridfs/).
 Your file collection and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and file collections are automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks).
 The file-collection package also provides a simple way to enable secure HTTP (GET, POST, PUT, DELETE) interfaces to your files, and additionally has built-in support for robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.

-### What's new in v1.1?
+### What's new since v1.0?

+* `fc.localUpdate()` allows client code to modify the local collection for latency compensation when performing server-side updates using a Meteor method.
 * Automatic lock renewal support, can be controlled with `autoRenewLock` option on `fc.upsertStream()` and `fc.findOneStream()`
 * `range` option to `fc.findOneStream()` now allows `start` or `end` attributes to be safely omitted.
 * Major improvements to resumable.js upload server-side support.
 See HISTORY for details.
-* For perfromance reasons, the default `chunkSize` has changed to 2MB - 1KB.
+* For performance reasons, the default `chunkSize` has changed to 2MB - 1KB.
 As always, other values for this can be specified for each collection (any value less than 8MB.)

 ### What's new in v1.0?

 There is one breaking change in v1.0.0. `fc.upsertStream()` may no longer append (mode 'w+') to existing files.
 This is due to a new limitation added to the underlying node.js mongodb/gridFS driver.
 Appending was a little used feature that was traded-off for node.js 0.10 new stream support.
 For safety, any attempt to use `options.mode = 'w+'` in `fc.upsertStream()` will now throw an error.

-Other exiciting new features in v1.0 are listed in the HISTORY file.
+Other exciting new features in v1.0 are listed in the HISTORY file.

 ### Design philosophy